 When it comes to boats, there are a lot of technical things you have to look into.
 From the size of the boat to the best fishing spots, opinions can vary greatly.
-Inboard vs outboard motor is a frequent debate among the boater community.
-So what are the difference between the inboard and outboard motors?

-You don’t exactly need an engineering degree to know which one is better.
-If you know the pros and cons of each type, you would be able to judge better which one is more suited for you.
-After all, when it comes to boats, technical details aside, you have to listen to your gut.
+You don’t need an engineering degree to know which is better.
+If you know the pros and cons of each type, you can better judge which one is more suited for you.

 Understanding Boat Motors

-If you just walk down your local watering hole and ask some boat owners the same question, you will get multiple answers.
+You will get multiple answers if you walk down your local watering hole and ask some boat owners the same question.
 Their answers, even though conflicted, are not all wrong.
-The thing is there is no easy way to answer whether the inboard motor is better than the outboard.

 Boats use engines or motors to run.
 Motors are powered by electricity, whereas engines are powered by fuel.
-It can be confusing at times to determine whether a boat is equipped with a motor or an engine.
-This is because boaters often use the terms interchangeably.
+Determining whether a boat is equipped with a motor or an engine can sometimes be confusing.

 Inboard Motors

-The motor has a powerhead that is attached to a drive shaft.
+The motor has a power head that is attached to a drive shaft.
 This shaft is essentially part of a drive system that runs the propeller.
 The propeller can drive the motor forward or backward.
 The boat’s operator uses the drive system to control the boat.

 Types of Inboard Motors